Movement Guide

 From observation to constructed form

-Post-Impressionism matters because it formalizes artistic authorship in modern terms.
+Post-Impressionism formalizes artistic authorship in modern terms.
 It treats a painting as a constructed proposition, not a transparent window.
 That model feeds directly into Fauvism, Cubism, and Expressionism, where form no longer serves realism by default.

 It also shaped museum viewing habits.
 Curators now routinely invite viewers to read facture, palette, and compositional scaffolding as evidence of thought, not secondary craft.
 That pedagogical frame owes much to Post-Impressionist practice.

-For Explainary readers, the most useful approach is comparative and concrete: move between linked works, identify what each painter inherits from Impressionism, and note what each one breaks.
+A concrete way to read the movement is comparatively: move between linked works, identify what each painter inherits from Impressionism, and note what each one breaks.
 The movement becomes clearer when seen as a laboratory of incompatible but productive solutions.

 Key artists